RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 oc label node <node-name> k8s.ovn.org/egress-assignable=true
 ```

+Ensure you have set the egress-assignable=true label to all the hosts you have connected to the VLAN(s)

+## Namespaces
 Lets create 2 example namespaces, each with it's own deployement in it and a label called egress.

 ```